News and Publications

 Journal of the Royal Asiatic Society China

 The Journal of the Royal Asiatic Society China is a continuation of the original scholarly publication of the North China Branch of the Royal Asiatic Society (then titled the Journal of the North China Branch of the Royal Asiatic Society) published from 1858 to 1948.
-The Journal maintains the academic standards and innovative research that marked its standing as the preeminent Western Sinological journal in China for nearly a hundred years.
+The RAS China Journal reflects the academic standards and innovative research that marked its standing as the preeminent Western Sinological journal in China for nearly a hundred years.

 Monographs of the Royal Asiatic Society China